-For more information, see "Creating and Configuring a Zone Cluster" in Oracle Solaris Cluster 4.3 Software Installation Guide.
+For more information, see "Creating and Configuring a Zone Cluster" in Installing and Configuring an Oracle Solaris Cluster 4.4 Environment.

 - 4. Register the resource type for the HAStoragePlus resource. - # clresourcetype register HAStoragePlus - Create the HAStoragePlus resource hasp-rs and define the WebLogic Server file system mount points.